statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .1.4. other declarations and notifications received pursuant to this Convention; and

 .2. as soon as this Convention enters into force, transmit the text thereof to the Secretariat of the United Nations, for registration and publication in accordance with [Article 102 of the Charter of the United Nations](../../../../../../../../../../../../../verdrag/charter/of/the/united/nations/BWBV0004143/README.md).

 ### Article  21

 ####Languages

+Treedt in werking op een nader te bepalen tijdstip

 This Convention is established in a single original in the Arabic, Chinese, English, French, Russian and Spanish languages, each text being equally authentic.

 DONE at Hong Kong, China, this fifteenth day of May, two thousand and nine.
 IN WITNESS WHEREOF the undersigned, being duly authorized by their respective Governments for that purpose, have signed this Convention.